xv7ranker/minimalistui/README.md

 - Toms Hardware (For BIOS/UEFI key combo page (https://www.tomshardware.com/reviews/bios-keys-to-access-your-firmware,5732.html)),
 - Lifewire (For boot priority/boot order modification (https://www.lifewire.com/change-the-boot-order-in-bios-2624528)), and
 - GEEKrar (For youtube rufus tutorial (https://www.youtube.com/@Geekrar).

-F.) Common Devlog:
-301225: The "X" (eXperimental) Release tag is removed.
-Extreme minimalistui.sh overhaul &/ rewriting is finished, revolving around bug fixing and additional support for offline installs (may not be available on early versions).
-291225: modification to the MinimalistUI to be lighter (now not based on XFCE4, but is an indepentent UI by itself), and experiments to include offline support for the .iso is OTW.
---- every devlog(s) before / after this may be spotted in releases as release devlog ---